Last month, I shared my own productivity tips and a whole stack from my email list as well.

 And of course, in this current economic climate, unless you’re one of the lucky ones with a steady stream of passive income, then chances are, the time you spend writing, is time that could otherwise be spent earning a livelihood.
 Not to mention time that could be spent with your family or pursuing your interests.

 As part of my work at automated online proofreader Grammarly, I spend a significant chunk of my time researching – both offline and online – how people write.
 And one of the main trends I’m noticing is that for writers, productivity – or put simply, how efficiently you write – continues to be a major issue.

 From the plethora of online tools and resources available to help writers write better, here are a few of my top picks:

 - For Mac users, Anti-Social is a great little tool that turns off the social parts of the internet.
 When you run Anti-Social, you’ll be blocked from social media distractions like Facebook and Twitter and other sites you specify.
 I used it to get this 600-word blog written in under 60 minutes, without being tempted to check-up on what my friends on Facebook were eating for lunch, or what my Twitter feed was saying about the latest Glee episode.
 In fact, the only way I could get back into my social networks was by rebooting my computer.
 Not something I like doing mid-blog.

-- Another app that you may find useful is PomodoroApp, an online tool that utilises the Pomodoro Technique to manage time, and improve productivity.
+- Another app that you may find useful is PomodoroApp, an online tool that utilizes the Pomodoro Technique to manage time, and improve productivity.
 It is based on the principle that frequent breaks help you stay mentally agile.
 Though it may not be for everyone, for those who need a breather to recharge in between writing, this may just be the boost you need.